feapaydin/survey-backend/README.md

 - The test database will be truncated and re-seeded each time you run tests.

 #### Postman
-You can find a postman collection file in the project directory, [a relative link](SurveyBackend.postman_collection.json), that can be used to test API endpoints of the project manually.
+You can find a postman collection file in the project directory, [SurveyBackend.postman_collection.json](SurveyBackend.postman_collection.json), that can be used to test API endpoints of the project manually.